Tower Hamlets Engineers: Postwar

 When the TA was reconstituted in 1947, the unit was reformed as 114 (1st London) Army Engineer Regiment at Bethnal Green with 216–8 Field Squadrons and 219 Field Park Squadron.
 The regiment was assigned to 27 Engineer Group.
-In 1956 it was redesignated as a Field Engineer Regiment, and again in 1961 as a Corps Engineer Regiment, when 216 and 219 Sqns were disbanded.
+In 1956, it was redesignated as a Field Engineer Regiment; and in 1961, it was redesignated as a Corps Engineer Regiment, when 216 and 219 Sqns were disbanded.

-In addition, the London Corps TREs together with the former 47th (London) Divisional RE formed 121 Construction Regiment, RE, based at the Chelsea HQ of the latter unit.
-Between 1950 and 1961 121 Rgt's companies were progressively absorbed into the new unit at Chelsea, 101 Field Engineer Regiment.
+In addition, the London Corps TREs, together with the former 47th (London) Divisional RE, formed 121 Construction Regiment, RE, based at the Chelsea HQ of the latter unit.
+Between 1950 and 1961, 121 Rgt's companies were progressively absorbed into the new unit at Chelsea, 101 Field Engineer Regiment.

 When the TA was converted into the TAVR in 1967, the regiment was reduced to B Company (1st London Engineers) in the short-lived London Yeomanry and Territorials.
-In 1969 it moved into 73 Regiment, RE, regaining an historic number as 217 (London) Field Squadron.
+In 1969, it moved into 73 Regiment, RE, regaining an historic number as 217 (London) Field Squadron.
 While most of the regiment was based in the Midlands, 217 Sqn remained in London, now at 65 Parkhurst Road, Holloway.
 Its role was as a reinforcement combat engineer unit to support I Corps in British Army of the Rhine.

-Later, while the rest of 73 Regiment converted to the air support role, 217 Sqn converted to explosives ordnance disposal (EOD) in 1975 and in 1988 joined 101 (City of London) Engineer Regiment (an EOD regiment descended from the 1st Middlesex Engineers).
-More recently it has been part of 33 Engineer Regiment (EOD).
+Later, while the rest of 73 Regiment converted to the air support role, 217 Sqn converted to explosives ordnance disposal (EOD) in 1975.
+In 1988, it joined 101 (City of London) Engineer Regiment (an EOD regiment descended from the 1st Middlesex Engineers).
+More recently, it has been part of 33 Engineer Regiment (EOD).
 The latter is a hybrid unit, containing both Regular and Reserve subunits.
 217 Squadron is based at Ilford in London and Southend-on-Sea in Essex.
 Under the Army 2020 reorganisation, the squadron is due to open a new centre in Wimbish, also in Essex.